borektsioglou/Nearest-Neighbours/README.md

     $ ./main -d dataEuclidean.csv -o myOutputFile -q QueryEuclidean.csv

-The mwtric space has to be the same in input and query file
+The metric space has to be the same in input and query file